Phishing Isn't Dumb Anymore: Here's Why Training Still Fails

 Customized Training

 Develop role-specific modules with real-world examples.
-Update frequently to reflect evolving threats.
+Update them frequently to reflect emerging threats and evolving attack patterns.

 Continuous Learning